 Labs also love water sports.
 Dock Dogs organizes competitions for dock diving dogs, and explains how to get involved.

-If competition isn’t your thing, Cesar Milan describes how to set up an agility course for your dog in your own back yard.
+If competition isn’t your thing, Cesar Milan describes how to set up an agility course for your dog in your backyard.

-Comprised of materials you likely already have lying around, a standard agility course consists of seven basic tasks for a dog to negotiate:
+Comprised of materials you likely already have to lay around, a standard agility course consists of seven basic tasks for a dog to negotiate:

 - Weave poles.